Create a Website Account - Manage notification subscriptions, save form progress and more.

 City of WalkerIncome Tax DepartmentP.O.
 Box 153Grand Rapids, MI 49501-0153

-You must attach the following three items to your 2021 W-1040NR (Walker non-resident return) if you are allocating wages for COVID-related work from home:
+You must attach the following two items to your 2023 W-1040NR (Walker non-resident return) if you are allocating wages for remote work: